Ex-CIA officer charged over classified leaks

 Kiriakou denied any wrongdoing during an interview with the FBI last week.
 Kiriakou's lawyer was not immediately available for comment.

-He was charged with one count of revealing the identity of a covert agent, two counts of violating the Espionage Act for disclosing national defence information and one count of making false statements.
+He was charged with one count of revealing the identity of a covert agent, two counts of violating the Espionage Act for disclosing national defense information and one count of making false statements.

 The count charging illegal disclosure of a covert officer's identity carries a maximum penalty of five years in prison, which must be imposed consecutively to any other prison term.
 The two espionage counts each carry up to 10 years in prison while lying provides for up to five years in prison.